Wall Street climbs following a slowdown in inflation as the S&P 500 erases its loss for 2025

 NEW YORK (AP) — Most U.S. stocks are rising Tuesday following an encouraging report that showed inflation unexpectedly slowed across the country last month.

-The S&P 500 was up 0.8% in midday trading, coming off a big gain to start the week after the United States and China announced a 90-day pause in their trade war to allow for negotiations.
-The Dow Jones Industrial Average was down 152 points, or 0.4%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 1.6% higher as AI and other tech stocks led the way.
+The S&P 500 was up 0.9% in afternoon trading, coming off a big gain to start the week after the United States and China announced a 90-day pause in their trade war to allow for negotiations.
+The Dow Jones Industrial Average was down 193 points, or 0.5%, as of 12:40 p.m.
+Eastern time, and the Nasdaq composite was 1.7% higher as AI and other tech stocks led the way.

 Tuesday's report said that even with all the uncertainty around trade, and even with many businesses rushing to import products from other countries before tariffs raise their prices, inflation slowed to 2.3% last month from 2.4% in March.